ramirocabral/aws-solutions-architect-associate-notes-SAAC03/data_transfer/VPN.md

 - encryted link where data can pass from the customer network to, or from aws

 ### Customer Gatway
-- An AWS Ressource that provides Information to AWS about your Customer Gateway device
+- An AWS Resource that provides Information to AWS about your Customer Gateway device

 ### Customer Gateway Device
 - Physical or Software